 Educational Program Objectives are a subset of more broadly defined physician competencies, which represent general domains of performance for which the profession and the public hold physicians accountable.

-- Engage in student-scheduled active learning activities that enrich and further one’s medical education.
+- Engage in PAL activities that enrich and further one’s medical education.

 - Acquire and refine time management skills.

-*These activities may require Affiliation Agreement with the clinician's representing institute.
+*These activities may require an Affiliation Agreement with the clinician's representing institute.